flyx/Zicross/Readme.md

 ---

-The following overlays are currently available:
+Zicross' tools can be injected independently via several overlays to your Nixpkgs instance.
+The following list of overlays assumes you have imported Zicross as `zicross` in your Flake.

 ### `zicross.overlays.zig`